wcomhelp/Arduino-LED-Binary-Counter/README.md

 • Understand how arrays of variables work on Arduino.
 • Understand how loops (while and for) work on Arduino.
 • Using loops to avoid repeating code and making code easier to extend.
-• Write a program based on only an English description of its behaviour.

 This project is based off a circuit built with 5 LEDs and 2 pushbuttons.
 The LEDs should mimic a binary counter.